EdBarrancos/Grounded/README.md

 -> Database that stores current guilds

+-> Define a Grounded Voice Channel

 ### To be Implemented By Yours Trully

 -> custom help command

 -> Command to mute and unmute bad and good behaved users, respectively

--> Define a Grounded Channel, voice and text
+-> Define a Grounded Channel text

 -> Put Badbehaved users in Grounded Channel, voice.
 Allow access to Grounded Channel, text